apache/doris/docs/en/data-operate/import/import-way/binlog-load-manual.md

 ### Configure Target Table Properties

-User needs to first create the target table which is corresponding to the MySQL side.
+User needs to first create the target table which is corresponding to the MySQL side

+**! !
+The Doris table structure and the Mysql table structure must be consistent ! !**

 Binlog Load can only support unique target tables from now, and the batch delete feature of the target table must be activated.